About Allergies

 • Molds

-Cedar allergy is like any other allergy to a Tree.
-The difference in Central Texas is that the amount of Cedar pollen is so prolific that it can’t reasonably be avoided.
-Even mild cedar allergy can make patients miserable during the peak season.
+Cedar allergy is like any other allergy to a tree allergy, but in Central Texas it becomes far more intense because pollen counts from mountain cedar are extraordinarily high.
+During peak season, cedar releases massive amounts of airborne allergens, making exposure nearly so prolific that it can’t reasonably be avoided.
+Even patients with mild cedar allergy symptoms can make patients miserable during the peak season, experiencing nasal congestion, runny nose, itchy eyes, and sneezing.

 Allergy Testing

-It is critical to receive a comprehensive evaluation by a board certified ENT doctor along with your allergy testing to avoid missing a diagnosis that would make your allergy therapy ineffective.
-A deviated septum, chronic sinus infection, nasal polyps, nasal tumors, and other issues can all produce allergy-like symptoms and they must be treated along with your allergies.
+Now that you know the ins-and-outs of allergies related to Central Texas and beyond, you may be wondering what can be done to help manage symptoms.
+Comprehensive allergy tests are essential for accurate diagnosis and effective long-term treatment.
+At Sinus & Snoring Specialists, a comprehensive evaluation will be conducted by a board-certified ENT doctor along with your allergy testing to avoid missing a diagnosis that would make your allergy therapy ineffective.
+Conditions like a deviated septum, chronic sinus infection, nasal polyps, nasal tumors, and other issues can all produce allergy-like symptoms and they must be treated along with your allergies.
+If these underlying problems are missed, your allergy therapy may be less effective.

-In our office, you have the confidence that Dr. Slaughter is right there in the office for follow-up, questions, allergy treatment changes, and safety.
-If you are interested in learning more about your allergy testing and treatment option, contact our Austin office at 512.601.0303 to schedule a consultation today.
+At our Austin office, you have the confidence of knowing that our allergy doctors are directly involved in your care and available for follow-up appointments, questions, allergy treatment changes, and your overall safety.
+If you are interested in learning more about your allergy testing, testing results, and treatment options, contact our Austin office at 512.601.0303 to schedule a consultation today.